lyndonpanton/weather-app/README.md

 ## Getting Started

-You will need your own [Visual Crossing](https://www.visualcrossing.com/) and [Giphy](https://developers.giphy.com/) API keys to be able to use this application.
+You may need your own [Visual Crossing](https://www.visualcrossing.com/) API key to be able to use this application.

 ## Features